chtushar/chtushar/README.md

 # About me

 I'm an UX developer working mainly in [react.js](https://reactjs.org/) ⚛️.
 I'm originally an electrical engineer⚡ who loves to code 👨‍💻 and explore new things 👣.
-I also do creative coding 🦄 and post my artworks at [@tush.xyz](https://www.instagram.com/xyz.tush) on instagram.
-I'm also a community coordinator at [GDG Nagpur](https://twitter.com/GDGNagpur_).
+I do creative coding 🦄 and post my artworks on [@tush.xyz](https://www.instagram.com/xyz.tush).
+I'm a community coordinator at [GDG Nagpur](https://twitter.com/GDGNagpur_).

 # Stack